Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 Light depping was first developed in the 1980s by growers in Humboldt County, California, the famous ground-zero of at-home cannabis cultivation.
 However, the technique remained relatively niche among cultivators until the early 2000s.

-Since then, it has taken off, and marijuana growers are now using light deprivation more than ever.
+Since then, it has taken off, and cannabis growers are now using light deprivation more than ever.

 The Light Deprivation Technique: How is it Done?